HrdHat/hrdhatv4-frontend/docs/security.md

 - **Role Storage**: User roles (e.g., `USER`, `SUPERVISOR`, `ADMIN`) can be stored as custom claims in Supabase or in the user profile table
 - **RLS Integration**: Use these roles in your RLS policies to control resource access at the database level
 - **Frontend vs Backend**: The frontend may display or hide features, but the backend always enforces actual permissions

+### Zustand for Authentication State

+HrdHat uses Zustand as the official state management library for authentication state on the frontend.
+Zustand holds the current user object, loading, and error states, and provides actions for login, signup, logout, and session refresh.
+Zustand is kept in sync with Supabase Auth, which remains the single source of truth for authentication and session management.

+- No sensitive data is ever stored outside the Supabase session.
+- Zustand state is used only for UI and application logic convenience.
+- All true authentication and authorization is enforced by Supabase and Row-Level Security (RLS) at the backend.

 ## Implementation Examples